akuaagyeiwaa/Ethiopia-Unbound.html/README.md

  <p>“No, thank you, I have some writing work to do, and I must be getting on before bedtime.
 Kofi, please show this gentleman round to the photographers across the way” addressing his servant on the verandah. </p>

-<p>“Oh, may I have a drink of water? ” “I have some Tuborg beer, excellent stuff; perhaps you will find that pleasanter—Kofi, fetch some beer.”
+<p>“Oh, may I have a drink of water?</p>
+<p> “I have some Tuborg beer, excellent stuff; perhaps you will find that pleasanter—Kofi, fetch some beer.”
 The miner subsided into the comfortable canvas chair round the corner. </p>

 <p> Well, Boss,” he pursued, “I know of a little job I can put in your way.
 There is a man in my camp who has worked for one year and fourteen days, and just because he had a little fun to-day, he has been turned adrift, and he is to pay his passage back home.
 Now, do you think that’s fair?
 If you will take up the matter, I will send him round in the morning.
 What name shall I  Say?”.
 The same quizzical look and a smile by way of encouragement to get on and be finished with the business was all the response <span class="personal-name-1">Kwamankra</span> gave. </p>